murchie85/McMurchies-Open-Labs/Labs/Chef/README.md

 `more /tmp/lamp`

 You should see the output `I love lamp` printed to screen.
 Ok lets run the above command again, notice how it says 'up to date' - chef wont change if the target is in the desired state already.
-Lets make a little change and run it again, change the text to say 'I love chocolate' and run the command again:
+Lets make a little change and run it again, change the text to say `I love chocolate` and run the command again:

 `chef-client --local-mode lamp.rb`